JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 When a craft of the same team approach the hangar, the doors are opened.
 The doors are not opened if an enemy craft is near the hangar.
 When there is no craft near the hangar, the doors are closed.
 To define the distance from the craft with the hangar, create a setting name "HangarDoorsDistance".
 The default value is 16384.
 The hook uses hangars for Starships, Freighters, Platforms, and uses near crafts for Starfighters, Utility Vehicules, Transports, Droids.

+To create object hatches or ramps, create a file named "FlightModels\[Model]SFoilsHatches.txt" or create a section named "[SFoilsHatches]" in "FlightModels\[Model].ini".
+The format is a line per mesh: mesh index, angle, opening speed, closing speed.

 Suppose that the mission is "[MissionDir]\[Mission].tie".